Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 6) Palo (Adults Only)

-The version of Palo on the Disney Dream is an Italian escape where adults can indulge in everything from parmesan chicken at lunch to perfectly cooked steaks at dinner.
+The version of Palo on the Disney Dream is an Italian escape where adults can indulge in everything from parmesan chicken at brunch to perfectly cooked steaks at dinner.
 The restaurant boasts panoramic views of the ocean paired with impeccable service.

 What to Do on the Disney Dream